Using Claptrap

 Specification formats

-Section titled “Specification formats”Claptrap supports command line interface specifications in toml
+Section titled “Specification formats”Claptrap supports command line interface specifications in toml, yaml, and json formats.

 Claptrap will attempt to automatically detect the format of the specification file you provide.